telekom/3gpp-meeting-tools/README.md

 * Merging of TDoc comments from different colleagues to form a consolidated list that can be used by the delegate during the meeting
 * Automaticly sorting of eMeeting and email approval emails by Agenda Item
+* Comparing of different TDoc revisions during offline meetings
+* Caching of specification files including conversion to PDF format so that opening a big specification does not block Word (and hence any opened TDoc)
+* Changing of the author name for document changes for an active Word Document
+* Export of TDoc lists to an Excel file
+* Export of CR cover pages to an Excel file

 # Table of contents
 1. [Introduction](#introduction)